Empowering adolescent girls and young women through education

 Areas of focus

-Leveraging the expertise and experience of partner UN agencies in a multi-sectoral and comprehensive approach, the Joint Programme aims to support not only investments through the education sector, but also to strengthen linkages with health, labour, social affairs and other relevant sectors, through four complementary components:
+Drawing on the expertise and experience of partner UN agencies, the Joint Programme supports investments through the education sector and strengthens linkages between education, health, labour, social affairs and other relevant sectors, through four complementary components:

 - Component 1: Improving the quality and relevance of education for adolescent girls and young women